fm-or/calendar-puzzle/README.md

-# calendar-puzzle
+# Calendar Puzzle
-Finds all solutions for a particular calendar puzzle
+Finds all solutions for a particular calendar puzzle.
+You can find the puzzle with the ISBN 4007742185350.